 - Using credits cards during the pendency of Bankruptcy

 If you are consumed by debt, Chapter 7 Bankruptcy is a way to get yourself out of high-interest debt and get back on a more clear financial footing.
-Some benefits of Chapter 7 Bankruptcy include the following.
+Some benefits of Chapter 7 Bankruptcy include:

 You can discharge most of your debt and/or pay off creditors quickly and fairly.
 By filing for Chapter 7 Bankruptcy, there is no obligation for you to repay the qualifying debts.
-Instead, the debts are wiped clean.
+Instead, the debts (like credit card balances, personal loans, etc.) are wiped clean.

 Most Chapter 7 Bankruptcy cases can take less than six months to complete and can be done with a law firm’s help, which helps take the stress and burden off your shoulders.

 When you file for bankruptcy, the judge will enact an automatic stay on creditors, forcing them to stop connecting you and/or repossessing your property.

 Filing for Chapter 7 Bankruptcy does not mean that you have to sell everything you own.
 There are exemptions written into the law that is designed to help you keep what matters most (more on this in the next chapter).